 These files have a concept of materials.
 Each material that is referenced by an object in the file will be imported into Pathfinder.
-Currently, Pathfinder supports the diffuse color, diffuse texture, opacity color, ambient color, specular color, and emissive color settings of the material.
-Only the diffuse color and texture can be changed in the material dialog, however.

 FDS and PSM

 Pathfinder materials are constructed from the color and texture settings of the surfaces in these file types.